 Step 7: Drill

-Using the smallest drill bit that you have, push it as far into the drill as possible.
+Using the tiniest drill bit you have, push it as far into the drill as possible.
 I do this because I have more control when drilling into small pendants.
 Next, find the center of your wood and resin pendant and create a small drilled hole at the top.
 (You can use a ruler and mark this spot with a fine tip Sharpie.)
 Do not drill too deep, but only enough to get the screw of the eyehook started.
 If you used a mold with cast in place holes, you can omit this step.

 Step 8: Finish Necklace

-I find it easier to add the necklace chain to the eyehook before screwing it into the pendant.
-I do this by using two sets of pliers to slightly open the hook and placing the chain in it before closing it back up.
+I find adding the necklace chain to the eyehook easier before screwing it into the pendant.
+I do this by using two sets of pliers to open the hook slightly and placing the chain before closing it back up.

-Next, screw the hook into the hole the drill created until the bottom of the hook is flush with the top of the pendant.
-If you drilled too deep and the hook slides all the way into the pendant with ease, remove the screw and add a little E6000 or mixed resin to the end and slide it back into the pendant.
+Next, screw the hook into the hole the drill created until the bottom of the hook is flush with the top of the wood and resin pendant.
+If you drilled too deep and the hook slides into the pendant with ease, remove the screw and add a little E6000 or mixed resin to the end and slide it back into the charm.

 Enjoy your new wood and resin pendant!